 SURPRISE!
 I decided to skirt the built-in desk after hemming and hawing on what to do with it. (and even painting it navy blue to begin with).
 But this was

 This was definitely a long process but one I am so glad I took on.
 As I mentioned, I took every thing out and did a major purge.
 I would guess that around half of what was originally in my closet actually made the cut.
-Once I knew what I was keeping, I made a list of categories- for example- pants, skirts, jeans, dresses, sweaters, etc.
+Once I knew what I was keeping, I made a list of categories that would be going back in the Budget Closet Makeover- for example- pants, skirts, jeans, dresses, sweaters, etc.

 Then I very simply sketched out the existing closet layout noting where the built in shelves and hanger rods were.